tdelta/pfoertner/README.md

 The server needs to either be accessible from the internet or all devices need to be on the same network.

-# Old project, Cleanup in progress!

-# How to build & self-host

-The APKs distributed on GitHub belong to a demo instance of this software.
-To build and self-host your own version you need to setup a Firebase project and host a Nodejs service.

 ## Step 0: Private clone / fork

 To build your own instance of the Pfoertner service, we will need to add a few